brandonwsa/covid-active-cases-frontend/README.md

 # COVID Active Cases Frontend
+Link to deployed web application: https://brandonwsa.github.io/covid-active-cases-frontend/

 ## About:

 This a frontend web application that monitors active covid cases in states in the United States using an outside API 'The COVID Tracking Project'.

-Will soon be deployed on my github pages once fully complete.
+Deployed on my github pages, follow link above.

 ## Technologies used: